learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 ### 3. Use the render function to display our state

-Ok, so now we need a function called render that will place this count on the page.
+We need a function called render that will place this count on the page.

 ```javascript
 function render() {